Battle of Schwechat: Battle

 However, Lajos Kossuth still had hopes of victory.
 Encouraged by the successes so far, like the capture of Mannswörth and the rapid advance of the left wing led by Görgei, he believed that the attack should be continued, and therefore sent a courier to Görgei "to take command with the determination which had been lacking for weeks in the command of our army [referring at Móga and other K.u.K. officers]".
 Görgei, however, did not receive this order, and because of the retreat that had begun, there was little he could do.

-The troops behind the front line of the center, a considerable part of which were militias and mobilized national guards, also sought refuge in disorderly retreat, partly because of the panick created by the routing Gömörians and partly because of the cannonballs that hit them.
+The troops behind the front line of the center, a considerable part of which were militias and mobilized national guards, also sought refuge in disorderly retreat, partly because of the panic created by the routing Gömörians and partly because of the cannonballs that hit them.
 The 1st Battalion of the 34th (Prince of Prussia) Infantry Regiment disgraced itself among the line regiments with its cowardice.
 But the Hussars came up to the expectations.
 When the imperial infantry and cavalry assembled at Schwechat broke out from the town and tried to capture the Hungarian batteries, the Hussars repulsed them.
 Meanwhile, the gunners limbered (i.e. attach the gun to the two-wheeled "locomotive" used to change position), retreated, then stopped at a short distance and fired at the advancing enemy.
 In this way, the enemy was held up until the remaining infantry, retreating in order, could arrive in line with the guns.

 The National Guards and volunteers, however, were so frightened by the rapid retreat that they thought all was lost, so they ran en masse.
 This fright then spread to the Honvéds, and the whole right flank was forced to retreat.
 Móga and Kollmann thought it best to withdraw the troops behind the Fischa.
 The troops could only be put back in order behind the Fischa creek.

 The left flank brigade led by Mihály Répásy - which comprised a significant part of the cavalry - was, as we have seen, late in the advance.
 This time, however, the delay was fortunate for the Hungarian army.
 Jelačić's plan was to take the cavalry division led by Lieutenant General Franz Liechtenstein and attack the rear of the Hungarian troops who were pinned down on the Schwechat line.